Xiucheng-Xu/CoM/README.md

 # CoM

 CoM is a lightweight research codebase for memory-augmented long-context question answering and evaluation.
-This repository provides a shared implementation of the CoM pipeline and runnable scripts for two benchmarks:
+This repository provides a shared implementation of the CoM pipeline and runnable scripts for `LongMemEval` and `LoCoMo`, including retrieval, chain construction, response generation, and LLM-as-a-Judge evaluation utilities.

-- `LongMemEval`
-- `LoCoMo`

-The codebase includes retrieval, chain construction, response generation, and LLM-as-a-Judge evaluation utilities.

-## Features

-- Shared CoM implementation under `src/com`
-- Asynchronous LLM and embedding clients with simple caching
-- End-to-end runners for LongMemEval and LoCoMo
-- Evaluation scripts with evidence recall and judge-based accuracy
+🎉🎉🎉 This work was accepted to ACL 2026 Main Conference.
+📬📬📬 For any questions, please contact WeChat `xuxiucheng25` or email `xuxiucheng24s@ict.ac.cn`.

 ## Repository Structure